 - Anti-Grinding: Certain mechanics are in place to prevent the player from getting max level with all their characters.
-The most notable is that there is only a limited number of exp you can earn per map; the amount of exp per map is heavily calculated.
-Characters only earn experience from killing enemies, so this mitigates the exp gained from from chipping an enemy's health down.
+The most notable is that there is only a limited number of XP you can earn per map; the amount of XP per map is heavily calculated.
+Characters only earn experience from killing enemies, so this mitigates the XP gained from chipping an enemy's health down.

 - The only loophole to this rule are Healers.
 Healers gain experience from healing people, so they are completely exempt to the rule.
 Even characters with low level healing spells can exploit this loophole.

 - Bleached Underpants: The series' character designs are by noted ecchi and hentai artist Satoshi Urushihara, who also worked on later series Growlanser.
 The man is fond of reusing his character designs in his more adult art.